leaningtech/cheerp-test/README.md

 Other test categories are available but may have issues.
 We recommend starting with the working tests above.

+## next dev steps

+ - expand test functionality to all unit test subdirectories
+ - allow for flexible use of compilation flags
+ - increase general flexibility and functionality of the testing platform

 ## Prerequisites

 ### Required Software